zowe/community/Technical-Steering-Committee/guidelines/major-release.md

 ## PI - 1

-What are the key parts of the work?
+What needs to be ready by the end of the planning?

-- Staging docs-site is available for customization and preparation for the next release.
+- Staging docs-site is available for customization and preparation for the next release
-- Prepare new Vnext page for the coming release
+- New Vnext page for the coming release is ready
-- Publish dates for Extenders office hours.
-- During this PI hold the Extenders office hours
+- Dates for Extenders office hours are published
+- The Community board contains Epic for Vnext and all the squads have their Epics linked to this one

+What changes within our processes?

 - TSC calls starts to involve 15 minutes for update on Vnext after the general update
 - The architecture call starts with 30 minutes time slot for the Vnext
-- The Community board contains Epic for Vnext and all the squads have their Epics linked to this one
+- The Extenders office hours are happening

+What needs to happen by the end of the PI?

-- The planned breaking changes will be public and known to everyone.
+- The planned breaking changes are public and known to everyone
+- Technical Preview build and the infrastructure for RC is in place.
+- First version of documentation for installation and breaking changes is available

 ## Release PI

-- Technical Preview build and the infrastructure for RC is in place.
-- We should have first version of documentation for installation and breaking changes
+What needs to be ready by the end of the planning?

 - Publish dates for Customers office hours.

+What changes within out processes?

 - During this PI hold the Customer office hours

-## Day - 10
+What needs to happen by the end of the PI?

-- Final version ready.
+- Final version is ready for GA
+- The blog for OMP is ready for publishing
+- The blog for Medium is ready for publishing
+- Prepare text to share on LinkedIn and Twitter

 ## Day 0

-- The major PR for the release starts
-- The blog for the OMP is published
-- The medium blog is published
-- The social communication is prepared
+What changes within our processes

-- Press release from OMP
+- Remove the release dedicated sections from TSC and Architecture call
-- The people for interviews around the Vnext release are selected
-- TechStrong TV - Advance time to prepare
-- All the squads keep capacity for the changes based on the feedback for the Vnext
+- During PI planning the squads keep capacity to adapt to requests for change by the users
 - The regular channels in Slack are watched by people from the squads and the feedback is addressed within 1 business day.

-- Conferences
+What needs to happen by the end of the PI?

+- Release the latest Release Candidate as the Generally Available version
+- Publish the Medium blog
+- Publish the OMP blog
+- Share the news on LinkedIn and Twitter
+- Publish the press release by Open Mainframe Project
+- Publish the interview with the Zowe team on TechStrong TV
-- Take advantage of the fact that there is a major release
+- Propose sessions for the major release on important conferences